 Complaint Suggested starting sanction Conviction involving dishonesty, breach of trust or money laundering.
-Expulsion and a fine of £5000 Conviction not involving dishonesty, breach of trust or money laundering where the member receives a Expulsion and a fine of £3000 Conviction not involving dishonesty, breach of trust or money laundering where the member does not receive a Severe reprimand and a fine of £1000 Disqualification as a company director, trustee or misappropriation of funds from another position of trust.
+Expulsion and a fine of ± 5000 Conviction not involving dishonesty, breach of trust or money laundering where the member receives a custodial sentence (whether suspended or not).
+Expulsion and a fine of £3000 Conviction not involving dishonesty, breach of trust or money laundering where the member does not receive a custodial sentence.
+Severe reprimand and a fine of £1000 Disqualification as a company director, trustee or misappropriation of funds from another position of trust.
 Expulsion and a fine of £3000 Other misconduct as a company director, trustee or other position of trust.
 Severe reprimand and a fine of £1000 Failure to comply with the Money Laundering Regulations 2017.
-Severe reprimand and a fine of £2000 Adverse finding by another regulatory body involving dishonesty.
+Severe reprimand and a fine of £2000 See relevant section in this guidance.
+Adverse finding by another regulatory body involving dishonesty.
 Expulsion and a fine of £3000 Adverse finding by another regulatory body not involving dishonesty.
 Reprimand and a fine of £1500